spelliott/UniversalVariable/README.md

 ### Why include personal data in universal variable?

-The intention of this standard is to reproduce information that may already be displayed on-screen in a more machine-readable format, not to disclose personal information to anyone who shouldn't see it.
+The intention of this standard is to reproduce information that may already be displayed on-screen in a more machine-readable format for a better user experience, not to disclose personal information to anyone who shouldn't see it.
 Remember that any data in universal variable will only be accessible by scripts loaded on that particular page, and the use of personal data falls under your applicable data protection laws as normal.

 ## The universal_variable object